 - What are the options for deferments or pausing payments if you end up losing your job or other?

-- What are the reviews and reputation for the lender?
+- What are the reviews and reputation of the lender?

 Many private student loan lenders offer different types of perks.
 Here are some examples: